ducksouplab/experiment_templates/tutorial/tutorial.md

 cat .env
 ```

 This files contains all the environement variables which control otree's behavior.
 In particular, it will tell otree in which port to communicate with DuckSoup (OTREE_DUCKSOUP_URL variable).
-If you remember above, we used port XXXXX to initialise DuckSoup.
-Therefore, we are using in the .env file OTREE_DUCKSOUP_URL=http://localhost:XXXX to ensure both applications can communicate.
+Below, we will use port 8101 to initialise DuckSoup.
+Therefore, we are using in the .env file OTREE_DUCKSOUP_URL=http://localhost:8101 to ensure both applications can communicate.

 Now, open the ```experiment_template``` folder inside vscode using the ```code .``` command.
 When prompted in Vs Code click "Reopen in container".